 Although hydrogen is in its infancy as a fuel source, its future is incredibly bright.
-The technology behind hydrogen fuel cells is improving by the day and its viability as a replacement to the internal combustion engine seems likely.
+The technology behind hydrogen fuel cells is improving daily and its viability as a replacement to the internal combustion engine seems likely.
 Hydrogen is already being used in specialty vehicles such as forklifts and buses, and it’s only a matter of time before infrastructure is in place to serve the consumer automotive market.
 Why do hydrogen fuel cells have such great appeal?
 Because their only byproducts are heat and water vapor, making hydrogen fuel cells a truly zero-emission locomotive technology.

 What is a Fuel Cell?

 A fuel cell is a device that generates electrical power through a chemical reaction by converting a fuel (hydrogen) into electricity.
 Although fuel cells and batteries are both considered electrochemical cells and consist of similar structure, fuel cells require a continuous source of fuel and oxygen to run; similar to how an internal combustion engine needs a continuous flow of gasoline or diesel.

 A fuel cell needs three main components to create the chemical reaction: an anode, cathode and an electrolyte.
 First, a hydrogen fuel is channeled to the anode via flow fields.
 Hydrogen atoms become ionized (stripped of electrons), and now carry only a positive charge.
 Then, oxygen enters the fuel cell at the cathode, where it combines with electrons returning from the electrical circuit and the ionized hydrogen atoms.
 Next, after the oxygen atom picks up the electrons, it then travels through the electrolyte to combine with the hydrogen ion.
 The combination of oxygen and ionized hydrogen serve as the basis for the chemical reaction.